 3. Glad to hear about your global interests.
 What sort of reputation have you built for yourself and Lagoon Capital outside of Finland so far?To be clear, as an angel investor, I see a lot of value investing in businesses at the local level – being local makes it easier to be there for a company, as needed.
 But, I’ve found a different value in participating in international funds and investment rounds, as well.
 I’ve been active in Seedcamp and 500 Startups for international early stage startups, and invested through True Global Ventures and Spintop for companies in their earlier stages.
 When investing internationally, I find it more efficient to do so through a network or fund, where trust for the investment is pre-established.

-6. Your portfolio is impressive - 128 angel investments to 36 startups with six successful exits!
-You have also invested to nine venture capital funds, one great exit from there too!
+6. Your portfolio is impressive - 135 angel investments to 40 startups with eight successful exits!
+You have also invested in nine venture capital funds, one great exit from there too!
 What is your investing philosophy?

 - Do not put all your eggs in one basket – create a diverse portfolio